davideas/GrabVer/README.md

 ### 3. Run it
 - Via command line:
 ```
-// To increase build only
+// To increase build only:
+// - Code and Patch remain unchanged
 gradle [build | assembleDebug]

-// To increase build, code and patch
+// To increase build, patch and code:
-// Minor is reset if major is changed
+// - Code and Patch are increased because of release
-// Patch is reset if major or minor is changed or if pre-release
+// - But Patch can be resetted if Major or Minor is changed or if preRelease is set
 gradle [assemble | assembleRelease | grabverRelease]
 ```
+- In Android Studio:
-- In Android Studio via menu build > Build APK | Generate signed APK
+  - via menu _build > Build APK_ (assembleDebug) | _Generate signed APK_ (assembleRelease).
+  - by _running the App_ (assembleDebug | assembleRelease, depending by the build variant).

 **Note:** File `version.properties` is auto-generated, but once it's created, you can modify its content as of your convenience.
-Just remember to add it to your version control system.
+Just remember to add it to your Version Control System.

 # Contributions
 Everybody is welcome to improve existing solution.

 **Note:** Unit tests work fine if you open the project with IntelliJ Idea, while with Android Studio they don't.
-Alternatively, you can simulate a real build script by running `gradle install` and `gradle --build-file build-test.gradle [grabverRelease]` or testing with modules `gradle build`.
+Alternatively, you can simulate a real build script by running `gradle install` and `gradle --build-file build-test.gradle [grabverRelease]` OR testing with modules `gradle build [grabverRelease]`.

 # License